Top 5 Lower Body Strength Exercises for Athletes

 5. Improved Posture and Balance

-Lower body strength training also involves the muscles of the abdomen that help in good posture and balance.
+Lower body strength exercises also involves the muscles of the abdomen that help in good posture and balance.
 This can be beneficial in addressing parental rights and motion control to avoid falls and correct posture.

 Some of the Best Forms of Training for the Lower Body